 Yoshitaka Yamaya voices Tento, the band’s DJ and resident dark angel.
 A bit on the bratty side, Tento is intense and gets on the nerves of the calm Qumoli.

-DRINK ME are an oshare-kei rock band that focuses on electronic-rock and pop-punk music.
+DRINK ME is an oshare-kei rock band that focuses on electronic rock and pop-punk music.

 Daiki Yamashita is the voice of DRINK ME’s frontman, Rentarou.

 Rentarou has big shoes to fill as he joined DRINK ME to replace Qumoli – that left the band to venture towards darker visual-kei rock with MEDICODE – and he certainly brings a completely different dynamic for the band.

 Yamashita made Rentarou stand out for his energy and excitement for music.
 The character is friendly with the band’s members as well as MEDICODE’s members.
 He often mocks Hachiya for his “onee” quirks.